jainayu/Data-Structures/Trees/readme.md

 A heap is a tree-based data structure in which all the nodes of the tree are in a specific order.
 In binary heap, if the heap is a complete binary tree with N nodes, then it has smallest possible height which is log2(N).

+For example, if *X* is the parent node of *Y*, then the value of *X* follows a specific order with respect to the value of *Y* and the same order will be followed across the tree.